-We all want our children to live long, happy, fulfilling lives.
-Teaching your kids about the importance of good nutrition is one way to set them up with healthy habits as they get older.
+Teaching your kids about the importance of good nutrition sets them up with healthy habits as they get older.
+There are some fun ways to teach your kids about healthy foods.
 Eating a healthy diet helps lower their risk of obesity, type 2 diabetes, heart disease, and other serious problems commonly associated with poor nutrition.

 September is Childhood Obesity Awareness Month.
 In honor of this cause, take a look at the following fun ways to teach your kids about good nutrition and about the importance of maintaining optimal health for years to come.